arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 }
 ```

-This example shows that the temperature sensor, which was disabled before the reset, is re-enabled after the reset, confirming that the board has restarted and all settings have been reset to their defaults.
+This example shows that the temperature sensor, disabled before the reset, is re-enabled after the reset, confirming that the board has restarted and all settings have been reset to their defaults.
 Here is a detailed breakdown of the example sketch shown before and the `Arduino_NiclaSenseEnv` library API functions used in the sketch:

 - `device.temperatureHumiditySensor().setEnabled(false)`: Disables the onboard temperature and humidity sensor.
 - `device.reset()`: This function reboots the Nicla Sense Env, clearing all temporary settings.